OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/vcenter-tf.rst

 ContrailVMs can be monitored from EAM by using ContrailVM-Agency.

-Follow these steps to monitor and manage TF VM from EAM:
+Follow these steps to monitor and manage OpenSDN VM from EAM:

 1. Resolve issues from the ContrailVM-Agency.